pirl-unc/stig/doc/manual.md

     An example of this table can be found at: http://www.imgt.org/genedb/resultPage_localizations.action?mode=localizations&collectionId=4&regionId=1

-3. Reference genome data for chromosomes 7 and 14.
+3. Reference genome data for chromosomes 7 and 14 (assuming human TCRs).

-#### 7.1.1 TCR Component Definitions
+#### 7.2.1 TCR Component Definitions

-The T-cell receptor component file specifies the (NCBI) coordinates of each component of the T-cell receptor that will be used to create a rearranged receptor.
-In practice, the D and J regions are fairly straightforward, the C region is somewhat complicated, and the V region is the most complicated.
+The T-cell receptor component file (`tcell_receptor.tsv` in the working_dir) specifies the (NCBI) coordinates of each component of the T-cell receptor that will be used to create a rearranged receptor.
+In STIG, the D and J region formats are fairly straightforward, the C region is somewhat complicated, and the V region is the most complicated.

 A good overview of how V(D)J recombination is done using IMGT-named blocks can be found at: http://www.imgt.org/IMGTeducation/Tutorials/index.php?article=IGandBcells&chapter=VariableRegion&lang=UK&nbr=article